The Stewardesses: 3D stereo technology

 The film was shot in 35 mm color and projected in a new, single-strip, side-by-side polarized format called StereoVision.
 The image was compressed horizontally in printing, then expanded with an integrated anamorphic "unsqueezing" lens for projection.
 Unlike some prior technologies it was impossible for the two film images to go out of sync, because they were side by side on the same strip of film.
 All showings used sturdier plastic-framed polarized glasses, rather than the familiar paper ones of the 1950s.
 Silliphant was the original president of StereoVision International Inc., and was the co-inventor of the basic process.

 In 1972, the film was blown up to side-by-side 70 mm 3D, which removed the requirement for anamorphics due to the wider frame.

 Marketing history

-The film was uniquely marketed in that it never used a promotional trailer, but with many billboards, radio spots, and always an impressive "road show" treatment on the marquee of the theater.
+The film was uniquely marketed in that it never used a promotional trailer but with many billboards, radio spots, and always an impressive "road show" treatment on the marquee of the theater.
 In several cases, the film ran for over a year in the same theater.
 The ad campaign would state "47th great week," or whatever was the local "hold-over" figure.
 It was the number-one film in the United States for three weeks in September and October 1971.

-By 1976 it had earned a theatrical rentals in the United States and Canada of $6,878,450.
-In 2010-adjusted dollars, the domestic film rentals exceeded $141 million.
+By 1975 it had earned theatrical rentals of $6,878,450 in the 25 metropolitan areas in the United States and Canada surveyed by Variety.
+In -adjusted dollars, the domestic film rentals exceeded $.
 Having grossed around 260 times its budget, it is, in relative terms, one of the all-time film financial successes.

+It has been argued the film's success led to the "nurse" cycle at New World Pictures starting with The Student Nurses (1970).